jeffvincent/talks/lifting-heavy-ass-weights/outline.md

 ## How to scale support?

 So something had to change.
-In figuring out how we could scale support, we evaluated two basic options.
+In figuring out how we could scale support, I first evaluated two basic options.

 ## Build a Support Army

 First, we could build a support army.

-We could raise a bunch of money, hire a ton of new folks, and stick them in a closet to do nothing but answer emails and phone calls.
+We could raise a bunch of money, hire a ton of new support folks, and stick them in a closet to do nothing but answer emails and phone calls.

 For us, this was getting away from the way we wanted to build the business.
 We had envisioned a smaller team, run our way, where everyone was close to both